ugurcankok/Machine_Learning/README.md

     <img src="https://miro.medium.com/max/1400/1*vdX3TJ8u_8F4dSdT5Csz3g.png" width="400" height="250">

+    Naive Bayes classifiers are a collection of classification algorithms based on Bayes’ Theorem.
+It is not a single algorithm but a family of algorithms where all of them share a common principle, i.e. every pair of features being classified is independent of each other.
+Naive Bayes model is easy to build and particularly useful for very large data sets.
+Along with simplicity, Naive Bayes is known to outperform even highly sophisticated classification methods.
+Bayes theorem provides a way of calculating posterior probability P(c|x) from P(c), P(x) and P(x|c).

     *You can read **[my blog post](https://medium.com/@ugurcankok0/naive-bayes-classification-ed47383d4a99)** on this subject in the Medium.*

   * [Decision Tree Classification](https://github.com/ugurcankok/Machine_Learning/tree/master/src/2.%20Classification/6.%20Decision%20Tree%20Classification)